1. Who is your personal data controller?

 III. other entities from the Polpharma Biologics Group – to the extent to which this is necessary for the purposes described above.

-6. What are your rights related to personal data processing?
+7. What are your rights related to personal data processing?

 In connection with the processing of your personal data, you have the right to request to:

-II. obtain access to your personal data;
+I. obtain access to your personal data;

-III. receive a copy of your personal data;
+II. receive a copy of your personal data;

-IV. data portability;
+III. data portability;

-V. correct or rectify any data that is incorrect or incomplete;
+IV. correct or rectify any data that is incorrect or incomplete;

-VI. erasure of your data or restrict the processing of personal data;
+V. erasure of your data or restrict the processing of personal data;

-VII. object against the processing your date.
+VII. object against the processing of personal data.

 Your use of the Website does not involve any particular risks, other than the normal risks associated with the use of the Internet.
 However, we advise you to be careful and to use appropriate software, in particular anti-virus and firewall security software.